Getty Villa: Collection

 The collection has 44,000 Greek, Roman, and Etruscan antiquities dating from 6,500 BC to 400 AD, of which approximately 1,400 are on view.

 Among the outstanding items is Victorious Youth, one of few life-size Greek bronze statues to have survived to modern times.
 The Lansdowne Heracles is a Hadrianic Roman sculpture in the manner of Lysippus.
-The Villa also has jewelry and coin collections and an extensive 20,000 volume library of books covering art from these periods.
-The Villa also displays the Getty kouros, which the museum lists as "Greek, about 530 B.C., or modern forgery" because scientific analysis is inconclusive as to whether the marble statue can be dated to Greek times.
+The Villa has jewelry and coin collections and an extensive 20,000 volume library of books covering art from these periods.

+The Villa displays the Getty kouros, which the museum lists as "Greek, about 530 B.C., or modern forgery" because scientific analysis is inconclusive as to whether the marble statue can be dated to Greek times.
 If genuine, the Getty kouros is one of only twelve remaining intact lifesize kouroi.
 The Marbury Hall Zeus is an 81 in tall marble statue that was recovered from ruins at Tivoli near Rome.

-GettyGuide

-Detailed information about the J. Paul Getty Museum's collection at the Getty Villa is provided on "GettyGuide".
-This is available both at the Museum, at various points known as "GettyGuide stations", and externally on its website.